stepanataccolade/docsv2/sources/pipelines/resources.md

 `shippable.resources.yml` and `shippable.jobs.yml`.
 This is the only resource that can be added from the UI or `shippable.resources.yml`. *Note: You should not add the same repository in both places.
 This can lead to unexpected behavior*

+Adding this resource will create a webhook on the source repo server pointing to Shippable.
+With this, future commits to the repo will automatically sync changes into your pipeline.

 ## Adding syncRepo from UI
 TODO :